First passage percolation on the exponential of two-dimensional branching random walk: Introduction

 We wish to construct a light path in $V_{2N}^\Gamma$ based on constructions in $V_N^\Gamma$.
 As the path crosses through the rectangle of $V_{2N}^\Gamma$, we will make a choice of whether the path will stay in the upper or lower sub-rectangles based on the Gaussian values associated with the boxes of dimension $N\times N$, and thus we will switch back and forth between top and bottom layers.
 Our goal is to show that the expected weight of the crossing we constructed expands by a factor less than 2 when the size of the rectangles doubles.
-Apart from doubling of dimension at each level,there are a number of reasons that the weight will expand: (1) For standard Gaussian variable, we have $\E e^{\gamma X} = 1 + \tfrac{\gamma^2}{2} + O(\gamma^3)$; (2) We will need to make a construction to connect the paths on the left half and the right half of the rectangle; (3) Every time we switch between top and bottom layer, we will have to add a top-down crossing in the switching location.
-What we would possibly gain is from the ``variation'' of these Gaussian variables associated with $N\times N$ boxes, and thus choosing the favorable layer would reduce the weight of our path.
-There are a couple of subtle points in carrying out this plan, as we explain now.
+Apart from doubling of dimension at each level, there are a number of reasons that the weight will expand: (1) The expected weight assigned to a vertex $z$ i.e. $\E \e^{\gamma R_z^N}$ grows by a factor bigger than $1$; (2) We will need to make a construction to connect the paths on the left half and the right half of the rectangle; (3) Every time we switch between top and bottom layer, we will have to add a top-down crossing in the switching location.
+What we would possibly gain is from the ``variation'' of these Gaussian variables associated with $N\times N$ boxes and thus choosing the favorable layer would reduce the weight of our path.